-After Lifion, I decided to take some time off from work and enjoyed almost 8. months of fun-employment.
-Days wandering through the park I was surprised to see the city so lively during all work hours.
+After Lifion, I decided to take some time off from work and enjoyed almost 8 months of fun-employment.
+On days wandering through the park I was surprised to see the city so lively during all work hours.

 It felt healing to wake up and go through the day with no agenda and allow my body and spirit to set the pace.
 The time off also enabled me to pull off a number of the community initiatives I focused on throughout the year.

 If you have the means to, I highly recommend taking time off in between jobs and allow boredom and your curiosity to guide you, you'll learn a lot about yourself.

 I want to share more of the lessons and skills I've learned and developed from some of the difficult and interesting experiences I've gone through.